 Please visit http://maxgala.com for more information.

 Muslim Scholarship Fund

 The Muslim Scholarship Fund is open to all graduating students regardless of religion.
-Since 2009, 18 students have benefited from this award.
-This year the award has increased to $1,000 per student.
-This scholarship seeks to recognize those, who in addition to being outstanding students, work to alleviate the situation of the less privileged in their communities.
-When sustained commitment to a cause is shown b y the applicant, this award will be beneficial for such students and will be paid out if that student has been accepted to an accredited institution such as a college or university within Canada.
+Since 2009, 24 students have benefited from this award.
+This $1000 award is open to all students, regardless of religion and seeks to recognize those who, in addition to being outstanding students, work to alleviate the situation of the less privileged in their communities.
 For more information, email email@example.com.